ullasbharadwaj/digital_timeclock/README.md

 4. Generate exe execuatable for windows. $: pyinstaller --onefile TimeClock.py
 5. This creates a dist directory with the distributable exe file

+This can also be run simply from command line.

+$: python TimeClock.py

 Hope this helps :-)